matthew-james-brewer/csvf/README.md

 To use the Javascript tools, you must create something that uses them.
 Some examples are provided in the `examples` folder.

+If you're on iOS, you can install `js/csvf1.0.0.sbundle` using [Sunbundler](https://github.com/sbundle/sbundle-repo).
+Then, in ShortTerm, you can run `dispcsvf.sh x.csvf`.

 ## demo output

 ```